-How to Spot Dog Allergies in North Hollywood, CA
+How To Spot Dog Allergies in North Hollywood, CA

 Of course, you should always speak to your veterinarian in North Hollywood about any concerns you have regarding your dog’s health.
 However, by closely observing your dog’s behavior and symptoms, you can be better informed and ready to talk to the vet when the time comes.

 In this article, you’ll learn some of the most common signs of allergies in dogs as well as which types of allergies they may correspond to.
 You can find out which symptoms may just be your dog being a dog and which are more likely to be signs of something else.
+If you have any questions, call Blue Cross Pet Hospital at (818) 980–1313.

 Runny Nose and Sneezing

-If not, then she may have seasonal allergies or may have come into contact with pollen or another allergen.
+If not, then they may have seasonal allergies or may have come into contact with pollen or another allergen.
 Many times, allergies that cause sneezing also cause a runny nose, so pay attention to this as well.

 Watery eyes are another common sign of seasonal allergies or contact allergies in your dog.
 If your dog is allergic to a certain plant, for example, and gets the pollen from that plant in her eyes, she will develop watery eyes.